 Easy Peel and Eat Shrimp

-Seasoned with Old Bay, these peel and eat shrimp are a family favorite and cooked to perfection every time.
-Serve them straight from the oven while they’re hot or let them chill and serve them cold like shrimp cocktail.
+Seasoned with Old Bay, these peel-and-eat shrimp are a family favorite.
+Serve them hot from the oven or chilled like shrimp cocktail—they will be delicious either way.

 Why I love this peel and eat shrimp